Chief Executive Officer, Divert NS

 Over the past 30 years, Nick Moryto has held senior marketing and sales roles with the world’s largest beverage companies, including Pepsi-Cola, Coca-Cola, and ABInbev, the world’s largest brewer.
 His involvement with beverage container recycling dates back to the first beverage container recycling company in Atlantic Canada, EnCorp New Brunswick, where he was a board member.
 Nick has also served as Chairman of the Canadian Soft Drink Association of Atlantic Canada.
 He holds a degree in Economics from the University of Toronto and a management development diploma from Penn State University.
 Nick was appointed to the Divert NS Board of Directors in June 2014.

 Executive Director of Sustainability and Applied Science Division, Nova Scotia Environment

 Laurel Schut's interdisciplinary background and work experience focuses on sustainable community development, food systems and food security, and holistic education.
 Since 2007, Laurel has conducted environmental sustainability research and led communication strategies with a variety of non-governmental organizations, co-operatives, and academic institutions.
-A passionate educator, Laurel has assisted in the delivery of 13 classes at Dalhousie University's Department of Biology, Department of Environmental Science, and College of Sustainability.
+A passionate educator, Laurel has assisted in the delivery of 16 undergraduate classes at Dalhousie University's Department of Biology, Department of Environmental Science, and College of Sustainability.
 Laurel is currently employed at Dalhousie University's College of Sustainability and is the Co-Director of FOUND Forgotten Food, a volunteer-driven community initiative aimed at reducing food waste in Nova Scotia.
-Laurel holds a Bachelor of Social Science in International Development and a Masters of Environmental Studies, and is currently completing a Dalhousie's Faculty Certificate in Teaching & Learning.
+Laurel holds a Bachelor of Social Science in International Development, a Masters of Environmental Studies, and is currently completing a Dalhousie's Faculty Certificate in Teaching & Learning.